 - Sweat-wicking clothing – The Philippines is a tropical country that’s warm and humid basically year-round.
 Therefore, you’ll want clothing that will keep you cool and dry.
 I’ll cover this in more detail in the next section.

 - Durable shoes – You’ll be doing a TON of walking in the Philippines, and often the terrain is gravel/dirt roads or sand.
-Bring durable shoes (including water shoes) to keep your feet comfortable at all times – I’ll share my recommendations a bit later in this post.
+Bring a couple of pairs of durable, lightweight shoes (including water shoes) to keep your feet comfortable at all times – I’ll share my recommendations a bit later in this post.

 Warm Weather Clothing & Durable Shoes